-As of June 30, 2017, the Sponsor had loaned the Company an aggregate of approximately \$139,000 to cover expenses related to the Initial Public Offering pursuant to a promissory note (the "Note").
+Prior to the consummation of the Initial Public Offering, the Sponsor loaned the Company an aggregate of \$224,403 to cover expenses related to such offering pursuant to a promissory note (the "Note").
 This loan was non-interest bearing.
-The Company repaid the Note on August 1, 2017.
+The Company fully repaid the Note on August 1, 2017.